ProtOS-bio/BECraft/README.md

 # BECraft

-**BECraft** (BindEnergyCraft) is a drop-in extension of the protein–binder design pipeline first introduced in BindCraft (Pačesa et al., 2024).
+**BECraft** (BindEnergyCraft) is a drop-in extension of the protein–binder design pipeline first introduced in BindCraft (Pacesa et al., 2024).
 By adding an energy-based loss to the original AlphaFold2-back-propagation workflow, we improve binder designs while maintaining the user-friendly pipeline of BindCraft!

 ![alt text](becraft/method.png)